Skip to Content

 The float test:

+Most time the float test is a good indicator of starter readiness.
 If you take a teaspoon or so of starter and drop it in a cup of room temperature water it will float when it’s ready to make bread.

 If your starter does NOT float.
 Feed and balance it as I describe above and try again after several hours to overnight.